harshan1996/feedbackForm/README.md

 * Postgresql or any other DBMS

 ##  Getting Started
-Create and activate an virtual environment and run the command to install the dependencies
+Create and activate an virtual environment and then run the following command to install the dependencies
 ```bash
   pip3 install -r requirements.txt
 ```